Getting Started with Liquibase and Gradle

 }

-Note: Replace the values from the example with your values.
+Replace the values from the example with your values.

-Tip: To store other Liquibase properties in a file instead of passing them at runtime, you can continue specifying the properties in the build.gradle
+To store other Liquibase parameters in a file instead of passing them at runtime, you can either specify the properties in the build.gradle file or create a new text file called liquibase.properties and set them there.

-represents the name of the Liquibase properties file.
 For more information, see Create and Configure a liquibase.properties File.

 task('deploy changeLog') {